Nuclear Emergency In The First Few Hours

 In a nuclear blast, injury or death may happen because of the actual impact itself or because of debris tossed from the explosion.
 Individuals might encounter moderate to extreme skin burns, contingent upon their proximity to the explosion site.

-As such, people who gaze straight toward the impact could encounter eye harm going from impermanent visual deficiency or temporary blindness to serious burns on the retina.
+As such, people who gaze directly at the impact may experience a range of visual impairments, from temporary blindness to serious burns on the retina.

-While serious burns would show up in minutes, other health effects could require days or weeks to show up.
-These impacts range from mild, for example, skin reddening, to serious impacts like cancer and death, contingent upon how much radiation is consumed by the body (the portion), the sort of radiation, the course of the exposure, and the timeframe of the exposure.
+While serious burns would appear in minutes, other health effects could take days or weeks.
+These impacts range from mild, such as skin reddening, to serious, like cancer and death, depending on the amount of radiation the body consumes (the portion), the sort of radiation, the course of the exposure, and the timeframe of the exposure.

-People may encounter two (2) kinds of exposure from radioactive materials from an atomic impact, namely, external exposure and internal exposure.
+People may encounter two types of exposure to radioactive materials from an atomic impact: external and internal.

 External Exposure